Meet Mr. Pletsch

 Parents should send two snacks to school with their child each day.
 Snacks are eaten during morning recess and afternoon recess.
 Please send healthy food, as these snacks are to feed the kids’ brains, not just their bellies.
 Check out the first grade nutrition page for more information on healthy foods.

 Our standing desks provide students the opportunity to move their bodies, maintain higher levels of alertness and focus, and increase collaboration by “freeing” them from the confines of a chair.
 It is worth noting that the kids spend lots of learning time sitting on our large rug, so they certainly are not standing all day.
-And even during work time at their desks, they can choose to move elsewhere in the room, such as to a chair or a sitting ball, if they feel that is best for their own bodies and brains.
+And even during work time at their desks, they can choose to move elsewhere in the room, such as to a chair, a yoga sitting ball, or the floor... wherever they feel is best for their own bodies and brains.